 The corporate website analytics tool is based on the analysis model through the tag: using a code inserted into the webpage, the browsing information is collected, which is sent to an external server which consolidates the data.
 The top-level cookies allow us to follow the navigation of the users and identify them, anonymously, to analyze if they are repeat visitors or if it is their first time entering the website, among other things.

-Having a corporate solution not only enables more efficient investment in the implementation and maintenance of the tool, but also enables the obtention of data evenly from all websites that use it, thus allowing the comparison of data, which would not be viable due the significant variations in figures that we would have if we used browser data analyzed by two different tools.
+Having a corporate solution not only enables more efficient investment in the implementation and maintenance of the tool, but also enables the data collection evenly from all websites that use it, thus allowing the comparison of data, which would not be viable due the significant variations in figures that we would have if we used browser data analyzed by two different tools.